alex-ozdemir/alex-ozdemir.github.io/_posts/2016-07-07-unsafe-in-rust-syntactic-patterns.md

 statistic, I decided to take the compiler's data structures (specifically the HIR) and reduce it to an Unsafe Abstract Syntax Tree (or UAST).
 This tree encodes the syntactic structure of how `unsafe` is declared and used in Rust programs.
-Specifically, it describes the relationships between containers (blocks and functions) that might declare unsafe and operations that use it (unsafe function calls, pointer dereferences, interaction with mutable statics, and inline assembly).
+Specifically, it describes the relationships between contexts (blocks and functions) that might declare unsafe and operations that use it (unsafe function calls, pointer dereferences, interaction with mutable statics, and inline assembly).
 It also includes information about block sizes, statement